joelhawksley/identity/_drafts/2020-11-14-four-arguments-for-the-elimination-of-television.md

 As the need for sensory cynicism grows, the space for it shrinks.
 We need time to process what we’re perceiving, and television often doesn’t provide that time.

+### Technique vs. content

+Mander highlights the cadence of “technical events,” such as cuts, pans, zooms, and other techniques as evidence of how much technique drives engagement in television.

+In typical commercial television, there is a such an event every six seconds or so.
+In commercials, it’s every 1-2 seconds.
+The less appealing the subject, the more enticement is needed to drive interest.

 ### Sensual struggle

 > Programs concerned with the arts, programs concerned with many religions and all programs concerned with non-Western cultures are similarly distorted by television’s inability to convey their sensual aspects.

 As I consider my struggles with religious faith and emotional intelligence, I see a connection to how technology is incapable of conveying these aspects of life.
-By spending most of our conscious hours in front of a screen, we’re limiting our exposure to sensual experiences.
+By spending most of our conscious hours in front of a screen, we’re limiting our exposure to sensual experiences, limiting our ability to handle such situations.

-## The Mediation of Experience

-## The Colonization of Experience

-## Effects of television on the human being

-## The Inherent Biases of Television
+### Non-neutrality of technology

+> One answer to this questions lies with the absolutely erroneous assumption that technologies are “neutral,” benign instruments that may be used well or badly depending on who controls them.
+Americans have not grasped the fact that many technologies determine their own use, their own effects, and even the kind of people who control them.
+We have not yet learned to think of having ideology built into its very form.

+Technologists, including myself, often make the argument that technology is neutral, and that any biases or downsides are the doing of the people who use it.

+Given the inability to reverse the progress of technology, there is a great need to exercise caution in its creation.

+## Summary

+While this book is over 50 years old, it’s relevant today, more than ever.

+With the great power technology gives us, we must exercise great care.
+We need to create avenues for removing technologies from our lives that don’t serve our needs.